Skip to content

 Getting paid for your vital mental health services shouldn’t be a source of stress.
 But with unique codes, specific insurance rules, and complex care models, behavioral health billing can feel like a puzzle.
 Understanding the fundamentals is the first step toward building a financially healthy practice that can focus on what matters most: patient care.
 Let’s break down the core components of the mental health billing process, from the daily workflow to the key players involved.

-Your Billing Workflow at a Glance
+Mapping Out Your Billing Workflow

 Think of your billing process as a cycle.
 It starts the moment a new client schedules an appointment and only ends when you’ve received full payment for your services.
 The typical workflow involves collecting the client’s demographic and insurance information, verifying their benefits and eligibility, and assigning the correct billing codes after a session.
 From there, you’ll submit the claim to the payer, track its status, and post the payment once it arrives.
 The final, and often most challenging, step is managing any claim rejections or denials, which requires careful follow-up.
 A streamlined behavioral health billing process is crucial for consistent cash flow.

-Who’s Involved in the Billing Process?
+Who Are the Key Players in the Billing Process?

 The person providing the care isn’t always the only one involved in the billing process.
 In some cases, like with General Behavioral Health Integration (BHI), a single provider handles and bills for all services.
 However, in more collaborative models, the team expands.
 For instance, the Collaborative Care Model (CoCM) often involves at least three professionals working together: the primary treating provider, a behavioral healthcare manager, and a psychiatric consultant.
 Each person plays a distinct role in patient care, and their services must be documented and billed for correctly.
 Understanding who is involved helps ensure that all billable services are captured accurately.